cs4241-21a/a3-persistence/README.md

 2. cookie-session -> Allows the use of cookies to store data.
 3. cookie-parser -> Allows the ability to parse, and print the cookie data
 4. serve-static -> Allows the express server to serve static files in the pubilc folder.
+5. passport -> Allows for OAuth authentication.
-6. A custom middlware that automatically logs in users that have already signed into the website.
+7. A custom middlware that automatically logs in users that have already signed into the website.
 It redirects the user to the contact list page if the user is logged in.

 ## Technical Achievements